 - Political system

 - Panchayati Raj Public Policy, Rights Issues etc. The syllabus for preliminary examination is epigrammatic.

 How to Study Polity for UPSC?

 The Constitution is the bible of civil service aspirant.
-To make polity easy follow the key mantras.
+The ways to understand the Indian Polity IAS Notes are stated below: